Broadway Tower occupies a stunning location at the top of the Cotswolds escarpment, in the county of Worcestershire.

 Nuclear Bunker

 In addition to the tower, there is also a cafe, a deer park and a fully equipped, cold war era nuclear bunker at the site.
+The bunker was constructed to record nuclear activity during the Cold War.
 Guided tours of the bunker are available.
+The nuclear bunker built during the Cold War remained undisclosed until its decommissioning in 1991.

 Walking Routes